cnlohr/cnovr/README.md

 sudo apt-get install build-essential libgl1-mesa-dev
 `

-NEWEST:
- * Make dragging be able to be two-handed nice.
- * Make example not lock as heavily as it does currently.

 NOW:
- * TCC Instances should have sustaining data options.
- * Unified mechanism to drag models.
+ * Stars.

 GAMEPLAN:
+ * Fix crashing, i.e. the symbol checker is bad, and crashing apps should not just keep executing.
+ * What about putting input capture into it's own thread and gate it?
  * Model Loading
  * Terminal
- * Drag windows
- * Windows mirroring
- * What about putting input capture into it's own thread and gate it?

 NEWER:
- * Fix multisample?
  * Get intended frame time.
  * Make some global "now" or delta timer.
  * Should lists be allowed to have "priorities"?